dcortez2268/aws-amazon-connect/vocab-concepts-overview.md

 quick connects: are a way for you to create a list of destinations for common transfers, can be external
                 number, agent, or queue

+WK4:
+WEEK 5:

+Okta: identity and access management service that provides single sign on for many different applications, can
+    be integrated with Amazon Connect